 These products are formulated to work on tough stains, especially hard-to-remove ones like perspiration and blood, but they can also be added to a load of wash to boost the effectiveness of regular laundry detergents.
 Enzyme presoaks consist of a number of active ingredients, including enzymes, which break down stains; builders, which enhance cleaning efficiency; surfactants, which loosen and remove soil; and bluing agents and optical brighteners, to make whites appear whiter.
 Some enzyme presoaks also contain an oxygen bleach, so be sure to read the ingredient list before purchasing.

 Available in supermarkets, this mineral has strong cleaning and degreasing properties.
-Add 2 tablespoons to laundry detergent to make it more effective, or mix it with a small amount of water to form a paste to remove greasy stains.
+Add two tablespoons to laundry detergent to make it more effective, or mix it with a small amount of water to form a paste to remove greasy stains.

 Naturally acidic, white vinegar cuts grease, softens water, and whitens fabrics when added to the rinse water.
 Add it to the first rinse so it can be washed out by the second rinse.
-Depending on the size of the load, add any- where from 1⁄8 cup and 1⁄2 cup.
-Although it was long thought to be a good idea to add vinegar or salt to wash water to help "set" dyes, this is of doubt- ful value.
+Depending on the size of the load, add anywhere from 1⁄8 cup and 1⁄2 cup.
+Although it was long thought to be a good idea to add vinegar or salt to wash water to help "set" dyes, this is of doubtful.
 These household staples may indeed help to counteract dye loss by reducing the alkalinity of the wash water, but they will also inhibit the detergent's ability to clean your clothes.
 In any case, the quantities used would have to be extremely large to be effective.